 The Fall 2013 issue of NWW is up with new work from Andy Plattner, Eric Pankey, Joe David Bellamy, Rose Hunter, Alfred Corn, Richard Mirabella.
 All that plus Quincy Lehr’s wonderfully abundant poem, “The Dark Lord of the Tiki Bar.”
 Click NWW, Fall 2013.

-1983, Houston, Texas.
+from Box City 1983, Houston, Texas.
 October.
 According to the Colonial Americans, this was the Hunter’s moon.
 Trip found a big swath of velvet tucked away in Judy’s closet.
 It was midnight blue.
 “This is what the guy meant when he sang about blue velvet,” Trip told Nora.
 They cut stars … Continue reading

-Almost fifteen years ago, Lane bought a lake resort with her sister, Elsa.
+Lake Resort Almost fifteen years ago, Lane bought a lake resort with her sister, Elsa.
 It was a wild thing to do.
 It was the sort of thing you did when the world was blaring around you, when everything seemed too real and impossible anyway and danger was familiar enough … Continue reading

 We’re working hard to finish up the summer issue of NWW.
 Starting now we have several new pieces online, with more to come.